apache/nuttx/configs/sama5d3x-ek/README.txt

 NAND Support
 ============
+  NAND support is only partial and there is no file system that works with it properly.
+It should be considered a work in progress.
+You will not want to use NAND unless you are interested in investing a little effort.
+  See the STATUS section below.

   NAND Support
   ------------

   NAND Support can be added to the NSH configuration by modifying the NuttX configuration file as follows:

+    Build Setup
+      CONFIG_EXPERIMENTAL=y             : NXFFS implemention is incomplete and : not yet fully functional.

     System Type -> SAMA5 Peripheal support
       CONFIG_SAMA5_DMAC1=y              : Use DMA1 for memory-to-memory DMA